This article was originally published in the JOFA Journal 4:2 (Summer, 2003)

-In the traditional wedding ceremony, men play a more prominent role than women.
+From the chatan’s tisch, to the chatan’s giving of the ring, to the sheva berachot, men play a more prominent role in the traditional wedding ceremony than women.
 This can be troubling for couples who, while wishing to be respectful of tradition and community, are also looking for ways to have a ceremony that reflects their vision of marriage as an equal partnership.

-In this article, I will discuss some opportunities that exist within halakhah [Jewish law] for creating a more balanced wedding ceremony.
-As with any area of halakhah, there is a range of opinions, and these issues need to be discussed with the couple’s officiating rabbi.
-Beyond halakhah, tradition plays an important role in linking an individual to his or her community and to previous generations.
+In this article, I would like to discuss some opportunities that exist within halakha for creating a more balanced wedding ceremony.
+As with any area of halakha, there is a range of opinions, and these issues need to be discussed with the couple’s officiating rabbi.
+Beyond halakha, tradition plays an important role in linking an individual to his or her community and to previous generations.
 Couples should work to achieve not only an appropriate balance between the sexes, but also the appropriate balance between tradition and innovation as well.

+In addition to the chatan’s tisch, the kallah can hold a tisch of her own.
+This is now becoming more common at Modern Orthodox weddings.
+The kallah’s tisch can be as simple as the kallah and her friends and family singing and sharing good wishes.
+It can also be an opportunity for the kallah or a friend to deliver a d’var Torah.
 In addition, some of the wedding documents can be signed at the kallah’s tisch.
-The marriage license can be filled out there , but more significantly, the kallah can sign her part of the prenuptial agreement and have it witnessed and notarized by female friends or relatives.
-To avoid last-minute complications, when I officiate at a wedding, I always require that the couple draft a prenuptial agreement and have it signed and notarized at least a week prior to the wedding.
+The marriage license can be filled out there , although it usually cannot be signed until after the ceremony.
+More significantly, the kallah can sign her part of the prenuptial agreement and have it witnessed and notarized by women friends or relatives.
+To avoid last minute complications, when I officiate at a wedding, I always require that the couple draft a prenuptial agreement and have it signed and notarized at least a week prior to the wedding.
 In such a case, there can be a reading of the prenuptial agreement at the kallah’s tisch.

 The Giving of the Ring